epilys/simulans/README.md

       for emulator memory before exec'ing JIT'ed code and monitor page faults with [`userfaultfd(2)`](https://man7.org/linux/man-pages/man2/userfaultfd.2.html)
       to detect unauthorized accesses.
-- Problem: Some basic introspection as a starting build block.
-  ~~The JIT should be able to print state of CPU registers.~~ Can print `CpuState`.
+- Problem: ~~Some basic introspection as a starting build block.~~ ~~The JIT should be able to print state of CPU registers.~~ Can print `CpuState`.
   ~~The JIT should be able to dump contents of memory regions.~~ Can print `Stack` contents.
 - Question: Handling system traps and exceptions.
-Is instrumentation the only approach?
+Instrumentation?
   * And/or Catching `SIGSEGV` for memory traps?
 - Question: modelling architectural limits such as [stack pointer 16-byte alignment checks](https://community.arm.com/arm-community-blogs/b/architectures-and-processors-blog/posts/using-the-stack-in-aarch64-implementing-push-and-pop).